durban9/Douglas-S.-Urban-School-Project-Repository/README.md

 A few things to note: The Financials.zip file is represented in two parts as a .java file: Annuity.java, and Loan.java.
-As well, the LetterCode.zip file is a GUI represented in three parts: LetterCodeView.java, LetterCodeApp.java, and LetterCode
+As well, the LetterCode.zip file is a GUI represented in three parts: LetterCodeView.java, LetterCodeApp.java, and LetterCodeLogic.java.

 Thanks you, again, for taking the time to review my work and consider my candidacy for LaunchCode.